 Adapt a ‘purpose first’ approach

-Utilise your strengths
+Utilise your strengths and celebrate them!

 When reviewing your existing structures and processes, look for the things you do well and build on these when redesigning your organisation.
 It’s always good to know that you aren’t starting from scratch, plus this presents a great opportunity for you to celebrate your team and their successes, reinforcing positive behaviours and systems and offering formal incentives to help it to continue.